ammarbadawi/majorMatch/src/content/privacy-terms.md

 PRIVACY POLICY & TERMS OF USE

 This document contains two parts: (1) Privacy Policy and (2) Terms of Use.
-It is a template draft and should be reviewed by a qualified lawyer before public launch.

 PART 1 — PRIVACY POLICY